HAND2: Function

 The protein encoded by this gene belongs to the basic helix-loop-helix family of transcription factors.
 This gene product is one of two closely related family members, the HAND proteins Hand1 and Hand2, which are asymmetrically expressed in the developing ventricular chambers and play an essential role in cardiac morphogenesis.
 Working in a complementary fashion, they function in the formation of the right ventricle and aortic arch arteries, implicating them as mediators of congenital heart disease.
 In addition, this transcription factor plays an important role in limb and branchial arch development.
 In one study, it was found that a missense mutation of the Hand2 protein in patients with the congenital heart disease (CHD) Tetralogy of Fallot experienced significantly decreased Hand2 interactions with other key developmental genes such as GATA4 and NKX2.5.
 Hand2 mutations have the potential to be genes for the future study of right ventricle stenosis and its pathogenesis.
 In avian species, Hand2 has been shown to be expressed in developing gut tissue and is believed to contribute to the formation of enteric neurons.

-Hand2 also plays a critical role in the establishment of a proper implantation environment for pregnancy in mice.
+Hand2 also plays a critical role in the establishment of a proper implantation environment for pregnancy in mice and humans.
 The induction of Hand2 by progesterone-dependent mechanisms in uterine stromal tissue suppresses fibroblast growth factors (FGFs) that would otherwise stimulate estrogen producing pathways and impair embryo implantation.

-Hand2 plays a role in lower jaw formation and tongue morphogenesis in mice by suppressing the homeobox genes Dlx5 and Dlx6.
+In addition, Hand2 also plays a role in lower jaw formation and tongue morphogenesis in mice by suppressing the homeobox genes Dlx5 and Dlx6.

+It has been also suggested based on in vitro studies that HAND2 and its associated antisense long noncoding RNA HAND2-AS1 (partially overlapping HAND2 first exon and regulatory promotor region), may have an essential role in fine-tuning mesenchymal-to-epithelial/endothelial (MET) plasticity.
+In that study basal expression levels of HAND2 were necessary to maintain human mesenchymal stem cell identity, high expression levels were associated with MET towards an endothelial phenotype, and complete knockout (KO) resulted in a senescent-like hypertrophic and cell-cycle arrested phenotypes.
+That same study also demonstrated by data mining and bioinformatic analyses the preservation of basal human HAND2/HAND2-AS1 expression levels across many different tissues, during embryonic development and in normal homeostatic adult tissue samples.
+They further demonstrated that deviation from those basal expression levels (up or down regulation) is associated with a long list of pathologies including many different metastasizing cancer types, which may be explained, at least in part by the speculative role of HAND2/HAND2-AS1 in regulation of MET states.
+Nevertheless, additional studies are required to further elucidate the involvement of HAND2/HAND2-AS1 in these processes, which may represent a promising therapeutic target for many related pathologies.